sourcegraph/deploy-sourcegraph/docs/install.md

 1. [Provision a Kubernetes cluster](k8s.md) on the infrastructure of your choice.
 2. Make sure you have configured `kubectl` to [access your cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
-3. Deploy Sourcegraph to your Kubernetes cluster:
+3. Deploy the desired version of Sourcegraph to your Kubernetes cluster:

    ```bash
    git clone https://github.com/sourcegraph/deploy-sourcegraph